full-of-foo/LibrumCI/README.md

 LibrumCI
 =======

-TODO - detailed description
+A proof of concept CI system that effectively supports fully-containerised CI workflows through leveraging the native features of Cluster Management frameworks.

 ## Deployment
 LibrumCI currently supports running on top of a Kubernetes (k8s) cluster.

-As deploying a k8s cluster from scratch is not trivial, we advise you use Google Container Engine to do this heavy lifting for you.
+As deploying a k8s cluster from scratch is not trivial, we advise you use Google Container Engine (IaaS) to do this heavy lifting for you.
 Its also [free](https://cloud.google.com/container-engine/pricing#pricing_for_cluster_management)!

 ````
 # Create a k8s cluster (or use an existing one)